driveclean/driveclean-ipfs/README.md

 ## How does DriveClean use IPFS?

-1. **NFT Storage**: Users need to acquire NFTs before starting "play-to-earn".
-All NFTs are stored on IPFS using nft.storage
+- **Storage of climate credentials**: All EV charging data & user identifiers are stored on IPFS as part of on-chain credentials.
+These data will accumulate over time and be leveraged by DriveClean and its partner to issue rewards ([code](https://github.com/driveclean/driveclean-ipfs/blob/main/pages/api/cron/check_charge_state.ts))
-2. **Storage of climate credentials**: All EV charging data & user identifiers are stored on IPFS as part of on-chain credentials.
-These data will accumulate over time and be leveraged by DriveClean and its partner to issue rewards
+- **NFT Storage**: Users need to acquire NFTs before starting "play-to-earn"

 ## Tech stack